Skip to main

 Research

-Our research focuses on varied topics such as emotion regulation, healthy aging, peer mentoring, healthy development of children with disabilities, interventions for substance abuse, and positive intergenerational family relationships.
+Researchers are actively engaged in meaningful work in the areas of emotion regulation, healthy aging, peer mentoring, healthy development of children with disabilities, interventions for substance abuse, and positive intergenerational family relationships.
 The below researchers are just a few in the Department of Human Development and Family Studies who are exploring topics related to Diversity, Equity, Inclusion, and Justice.

 Melissa Fenton’s research aims to reduce behavioral health disparities in historically underserved adolescents and young adults.
 Her main research focus is on preventing behavioral health problems among rural adolescents and young adults.
 Additionally, she studies the behavioral health and well-being of LGBTQ+ adolescents and young adults.
 She led a recent study examining the associations between regional levels of anti-LGBTQ+ legislation introduced in state legislatures across the U.S. and depressive symptoms among LGBTQ+ college students in a nationally representative sample.